13.13 Research Misconduct

 Research integrity is basic to the research enterprise.
 It is the responsibility of all scholars to model integrity in all of their research endeavors throughout their professional careers.
 Therefore, fabrication, falsification, plagiarism, or other practices that seriously deviate from those that are commonly accepted within the scientific community for proposing, conducting, or reporting research, are prohibited in all activities associated with the University of Northern Iowa.

-3. Research misconduct means fabrication, falsification, plagiarism, or other practices that seriously deviate from those that are commonly accepted within the scientific community for proposing, conducting, or reporting research.
+- Research misconduct means fabrication, falsification, plagiarism, or other practices that seriously deviate from those that are commonly accepted within the scientific community for proposing, conducting, or reporting research.
 It does not include honest error or honest differences in interpretations or judgments of data.
 Research misconduct is an intentional or knowing act of deception or a flagrant disregard of commonly accepted research or ethical practices.
-The kinds of research misconduct listed below are the most common, but are not necessarily exhaustive.
+Honest error does not include ignorance of standards for systematic patterns of misconduct when someone should, by virtue of their training and position, be aware.
+Examples of research misconduct include, but are not limited to:

-Fabrication is making up of data or results and/or recording or reporting them.
+Fabrication is the making up of data or results and/or recording or reporting them. - Falsification

 Procedure

-1. Upon receiving an allegation of research misconduct, the Research Integrity Officer will immediately assess the allegation to determine whether the allegation falls under the definition of research misconduct, there is sufficient evidence to warrant an inquiry, and any federal support or federal application for funding is involved.
+- Upon receiving an allegation of research misconduct, the Research Integrity Officer will immediately assess the allegation to determine whether the allegation falls under the definition of research misconduct, there is sufficient evidence to warrant an inquiry, and any federal support or federal application for funding is involved.
 If the allegation is not research misconduct as defined in this policy, the matter will be referred back to the individual faculty member, Department Head, Dean, or Divisional Vice President, as appropriate to the circumstances.
-If the allegation does involve research misconduct, this policy will apply and the results of any inquiry, investigation, and recommendations will be provided to the Deciding Official, who will involve the senior university official or unit that oversees the individual faculty member, as appropriate.
-In the case of non-credit-bearing research misconduct however (e.g., student hourly employees), the allegation will be referred to the Dean of Students for inquiry and adjudication.
+If the allegation does involve research misconduct, this policy will apply, and the results of any inquiry, investigation, and recommendations will be provided to the Deciding Official, who will involve the senior university official or unit that oversees the individual faculty member, as appropriate.
+In the case of non-credit-bearing research misconduct, however (e.g., student hourly employees), the allegation will be referred to the Dean of Students for inquiry and adjudication.
+The allegation will be referred to the Student Conduct process through the Office of the Dean of Students for inquiry and adjudication.

-2. After determining that an allegation falls within the definition of research misconduct, the Research Integrity Officer shall have all original research records and materials relevant to the allegation immediately secured.
+- After determining that an allegation falls within the definition of research misconduct, the Research Integrity Officer shall give notice to the individual who is alleged to have engaged in research misconduct and initiate steps to immediately secure all original research records and materials relevant to the allegation.

-5. Each inquiry and investigation will be conducted in a manner that will provide fair treatment to the respondent(s), protection for the complainant, and confidentiality to the extent possible without compromising public health and safety, or the inquiry or investigation.
+- Each inquiry and investigation will be conducted in a manner that will provide fair treatment to the respondent(s), protection for the complainant, and confidentiality for all involved parties to the extent possible consistent with appropriate laws and agency requirements, and without compromising public health and safety, or the inquiry or investigation.

 Further Information